-The team of the CHC’s Program Subcommittee Chair, the VP Professional Development (or Chapter Programs Coordinator) and VP Conferences will work with the Chapter Conference Consultants to develop a Call for Presentations (CFP) and a general schedule with all the deadlines related to the CPF, session solicitation & selection and program sessions set up.
+The team of the CHC’s Program Subcommittee Chair, the VP Professional Development (or Chapter Programs Coordinator) and VP Conferences will work with the Chapter Conference Contractor to develop a Call for Presentations (CFP).
+The CFP is typically released shortly after the prior year’s conference.
+A schedule should be agreed upon to set the deadline for submittals, select sessions, notify submitters and assign session to conference times.

 Call for Presentations

-The CFP is a write-up that invites speakers to submit proposals to speak at the Chapter conference.
-The CFP content is written by the Programs Subcommittee, based on past years’ content, discussing the conference theme and goals and identifying the tracks which will be the guiding framework when selecting regular program sessions for the number of available time slots.
-Material is provided to the Graphic Designer who will produce drafts of the CFP for review by the Programs Subcommittee.
+The CFP is a write-up that invites speakers to submit proposals to present at the Chapter conference.
+The CFP is written by the Programs Subcommittee, based on past years’ content, and describes the conference theme and tracks that will guide the selection of regular program sessions.
+Material is provided to the Graphic Designer who will produce the CFP for review by the Programs Subcommittee.

 The CFP should be detailed enough to excite potential session submitters.
 It should not contain detail about what will be required in the online session submittal form.
-It is typically the length of a printed page with graphic emphasis and includes the conference tracks and track descriptors to give potential submitters a flavor of the conference.
+It is typically the length of a printed page with graphic emphasis.
 The Graphic Designer can prepare the CFP graphics if not submitted with the CFP language by the CHC.
 Sample CFPs from recent conferences are available upon request from Conference Contractors.

-The CFP should be developed and reviewed just before or soon after the previous year’s conference.
-The advertising of CFP availability should follow the conclusion of the prior year’s conference, but may precede the availability of the online session submittal form.
-Typically the CFP should be posted about 9 months prior to your conference which means November or December following the prior year’s conference.
-Regardless of the spacing between your conference and the previous year’s, it’s important to allow several weeks in December and at least one month for submittals after January 1 of the conference year.
-The CFP schedule will be set up in the initial discussion with the Conference Contractors soon after the prior year’s conference.
+The release of the CPF should coincide with the availability of the online session submittal form.
+The CFP should be posted about 9 months prior to the conference.
+Typically, the CFP is released in November with a deadline for submittals at the end of January.’s conference.

-The Conference Contractors have continued to make improvements in the submittal process and includes advisories to submitters based on issues that have come up in prior years.
-Several key issues that have been or should be addressed early in the submittal process is what will the registration & fee policy be for non-APA speakers; also moderators must be reminded that they will receive a confirmation email that their session was successfully submitted if it was and that they should follow-up with the identified staff if they do not receive that confirmation.
+l Information to potential submitters should anticipate likely questions.
+A typical inquiry involves the registration and fee policy for speakers.
+Moderators should be informed that they will receive a confirmation email that their session was successfully submitted, and they should follow-up with the identified staff if they do not receive a confirmation.